-The Company's tax assessments have been finalised with the Tax Authority till the year ended 31 March 2019.
-At the end of the reporting date, management considers that the amount of additional taxes, if any, that may become payable on finalisation of the unassessed tax years would not be material to the Company's financial position.
+The Company's tax assessment for the year ended 2020 has been finalized.
+Tax assessments for the year ended 2021 to 2022 are yet to be finalised with Secretariat General of Taxation, Ministry of Finance.
+At the end of the reporting date, the management considers that the amount of additional taxes, if any, that may become payable on finalisation of the unassessed tax years would not be material to the Company's financial position.